apache/fury-site/docs/blog/blog1_fury_introduction.md

 - They require pre-defined IDLs and generate code statically ahead, lacking sufficient dynamics and flexibility;
 - The generated classes don't conform to object-oriented design and it's impossible to add behavior to classes, which make them unsuitable for use as domain objects in cross-language application development.
 - They don't support polymorphism serialization.
-Object-oriented programming uses interface to invoke subclass methods, but this pattern isn't supported well in those frameworks.
+Object-oriented programming uses interfaces to invoke subclass methods, but this pattern isn't supported well in those frameworks.
 Although Flatbuffers offers `Union`, and Protobuf provides `OneOf/Any` features, these features require check object type during serialization and deserialization, which isn't polymorphic.
 - They don't support circular references and shared references.
-For such cases, users need to define a set of IDLs for domain objects and implementing reference resolution by themselves, as well as writing code to convert between domain objects and protocol objects in each language.
+For such cases, users need to define a set of IDLs for domain objects and implement reference resolution by themselves, as well as writing code to convert between domain objects and protocol objects in each language.
 If the object graph depth is deep, more code needs to be written.

 Considering the above limitations, Fury implemented a cross-language object graph serialization protocol that: